torchbox/django-pattern-library/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: "🐞 Bug Report"
+name: '🐞 Bug Report'
 about: Create a report to help us improve
-title: ""
+title: ''
-labels: "type:Bug"
+labels: 'type:Bug'
-assignees: ""
+assignees: ''
 ---

 Found a bug?
 Please fill out the sections below. 👍